Trailblazer-Analytics/trailblazer-analytics-web/INTERNAL_DOCS/ADMIN_GUIDE.md

 ## 🎯 Overview

 This guide covers site administration, content management, and maintenance for the Trailblazer Analytics website.
+The site uses a simplified static architecture with Medium RSS integration.

 ## 🏗️ Architecture Overview